-As the State of Washington responds to the continued spread of COVID-19, the disease caused by the new coronavirus, you may have questions.
-Below is some information and resources to help you stay informed.
+As the State of Washington responds to the COVID-19 pandemic, the disease caused by coronavirus, you may have questions.
+Below is information and resources to help you stay informed.

 What is Novel Coronavirus?